dpmaddalena/dpmaddalena.github.com/_posts/2014-03-03-zoe-dances-with-death.md

 category: story
 tags: []
 ---
-*An essay from the mid '90s, about anatomy, preschoolers, and the things that bones can't teach.
+*A story from the mid '90s, about anatomy, preschoolers, and the things that bones can't teach.
 Recently reworked for posting here.*

 &nbsp;